carlarbj/Shark_attack/README.md

 During my research I discovered that there are plenty of Whitesharks living on the USA's East coast as well, but there aren't any significant data regarding occurrences just like it happens on the West coast.

 When do White sharks return from migration so that attacks increase significantly in August, which is the month with the greatest number of occurrences.

+Migration patterns in South Africa and Australia, which hold a large number of occurrences as well.